 They are small and unobtrusive.

-Alternatively, consider to support us on Open Collective!
+Alternatively, support us on Open Collective!

 IE11 (and older browsers in general) require polyfills to work.
 The simplest way to make Popper work is to use the following polyfill service: